Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Could the ship hide in any of those?"
 Hoeff asked.

 "The star and accretion disk?
 Impossible.
-The bright objects though…maybe."
+The bright objects though... maybe."
 Morwk rolled his head left and right thoughtfully.
 "He *does* have some very sophisticated shielding."

 Ian nodded, then looked to Dora.
 "He still behaving himself?"